seblucas/www-blog/content/en/oss/calibre-opds-php-server.md

 I'll check this [MobileRead thread](http://www.mobileread.com/forums/showthread.php?p=1988610) frequently.
 You can also send me an email (on the bottom of [this page](/user/sebastien_lucas)).

+## Want to help me ?

+You like COPS or you simply want to support me, you can [offer me a drink](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9CNHDRJ6GX2Z4).
+I promise it will only be used for good and never for evil.

+My main objective would be to buy a used Kindle Paperwhite to fix the HTML rendering of COPS with this eReader.

 ## Download

 This project is open source (GPL v2) and available through [GitHub](https://github.com/seblucas/cops).
 If you have any code modification you can use merge request or send your patches to my email (on the bottom of [this page](/user/sebastien_lucas)).